RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

       | `sum`   | per label value: sum of all values |
       | `min`   | per label value: minimum value     |
       | `max`   | per label value: maximum value     |
+    - **Note:** The produced time series will be named `<label>=<groupbyvalue>`
-    - **Note:** The resulting series will contain 2 labels with the following label array structure:
+    - **Note:** The produced time series will contain 2 labels with the following label array structure:
-         - `__reducer__=<reducer>` : containing the used reducer.
+         - `__reducer__` : the reducer used
-         - `__source__=key1,key2,key3` : containing the source time series used to compute the grouped serie.
+         - `__source__` : the time series keys used to compute the grouped series ("key1,key2,key3,...")
-    - **note** The produced series will be named `<label>=<groupbyvalue>`

 #### Return Value

-Array-reply, specifically:

-The command returns the entries with labels matching the specified filter.
-The returned entries are complete, that means that the name, labels, and all the samples that match the range are returned.

-The returned array will contain key1,labels1,lastsample1,...,keyN,labelsN,lastsampleN, with labels and lastsample being also of array data types.
-By default, the labels array will be an empty array for each of the returned time series.
+For each time series matching the specified filters, the following is reported:
+- The key name
+- A list of label-value pairs
+  - By default, an empty list is reported

-If the `WITHLABELS` or `SELECTED_LABELS` option is specified, the labels array will be filled with label-value pairs that represent metadata labels of the time series.
+  - If `WITHLABELS` is specified, all labels associated with this time series are reported
+  - If `SELECTED_LABELS` _label_... is specified, the selected labels are reported
+- timestamp-value pairs for all samples/aggregations matching the range

 #### Examples